Bareto: Boleto (2006-2007)

-By 2006, they were ready to release their proper debut album, Boleto, where the band mixed reggae and ska punk with Latin beats, including Cumbia, in songs like "La Calor" and their version of "La del Brazo" (originally by Peruvian rock group Fragil).
+In 2006, they released their debut album, Boleto, where the band mixed reggae and ska punk with Latin beats, including Cumbia, in songs like "La Calor" and their version of "La del Brazo" (originally by Peruvian rock group Fragil).
 The album was recorded at Iempsa Studios by Tato del Campo.
 It features nine original songs that combine reggae, ska punk and funk, with tropical and Latin moods.
-The album was an evolution in sound with the addition of percussion and a wind section to the lineup.
+The album included percussion and a wind section.